 3- Establishing an index for democratic reform to measure the progress of the Arab states in the process of democratic reform, equal integration of women in the public life.
 It would issue an annual report to that effect.
 It works on monitoring and evaluating election processes in the Arab world as per the international standards.

-Furthermore, the document adopted by the conference 27 programs of action for civil society on national, Arab regional and Euro-Mediterranean levels to enhance reform.
+Furthermore, the document adopted by the Forum 27 programs of action for civil society on national, Arab regional and Euro-Mediterranean levels to enhance reform.

 This post is also available in: العربية